-We each have a responsibility to ensure that those around us are protected and we help reduce COVID-19 transmission by being vaccinated.
-This is the only way we can halt the pandemic and ensure the health of our family members, friends and neighbors.
+We each have a responsibility to ensure that those around us are protected.
+We reduce COVID-19 transmission by being vaccinated, protecting ourselves, our loved ones, and our community.

 Unvaccinated adults are four times more likely to test positive and 15 times more likely to die from COVID-19 than those who are vaccinated, according to the CDC.
 Getting vaccinated also significantly reduces COVID-related hospital admissions, saving capacity for people with urgent non-COVID care needs.